What You Need to Know Before Arriving on Campus

 All students are assigned an email account ending in @lycoming.edu from the College.
 Students are required to check this email account on a regular basis.
 As stated in the Student Handbook, the College uses the @lycoming.edu email address for announcements and many faculty members communicate with students between classes using this email.

 Check your @lycoming.edu email account throughout the summer after Orientation by going to http://mail.lycoming.edu to ensure that you receive announcements and information that will be important for you to know prior to check-in for the Fall Semester.
-You can also set up your mobile device to recieve Lycoming College email.
+You can also set up your mobile device to receive Lycoming College email.

 What Kind of Computer Do I Need?